Next.js (Pages Router)

 }

-Rendering Document Content
+Rendering the Document

 Create a new file pages/blog/[slug].tsx: